fastice/reduceSentinel1/README.md

 **It has been tested successfully on both Sentinel 1 SLC and L0 products.**

+Note: zip warnings about directory mismatch do not seem to cause any problem with retrieving data from the reduced file.

 # Installation

 This utility can be installed with: